idsia-robotics/navground_coppeliasim/docs/reference.rst

-.. lua:function:: simNavground.set_behavior_property(int handle,string name,map value)
+.. lua:function:: set_behavior_property(int handle,string name,map value)

    Set the value of one of the navigation behavior properties